python-websockets/websockets/docs/reference/index.rst

 For convenience, many public APIs can be imported from the ``websockets`` package.
 However, this feature is incompatible with static code analysis.
-It breaks autocompletion in an IDE or type checking with mypy_.
+It breaks auto-completion in an IDE or type checking with mypy_.
 If you're using such tools, use the real import paths.

 .. _mypy: https://github.com/python/mypy